-Almost every large business in the UK will have a half hourly electricity meter installed at their premises.
+Almost every large business in the UK has a half hourly electricity meter installed at their premises.
 Those that use the most electric power are required to have these meters installed by law.
 Other businesses can opt in to have them on a voluntary basis.

 Over time, all business users will change to have smart metering systems swapped for their existing meters under a long-term plan by the government.
 All buildings will automatically hook up to smart meters so that they can monitor electric usage and make efficiency savings recommendations to cut costs.